ACER continued

 ACER griseum

-I have only just realised that I had somehow missed this iconic plant off our website here...how did that happen?
-Fondly known as the "paperbark maple" owing to the distinctive way in which the old bark peels off.
+This iconic plant is fondly known as the "paperbark maple" owing to the distinctive way in which the old bark peels off.
 If you can position the tree so that the low winter sun shines through these curls, the effect is magical.
-But it doesn't stop there since this tree is a thing of beuaty every month of the year!
-The red and orange autumn colours are gorgeous too.
-At 15 years old and 4-5m, our tree has now really got going and looks absolutely fabulous, particularly when the winter sun shines through the exfoliating bark.
-I have now planted a group of 3 together for really serious impact!.
+But it doesn't stop there since this tree is a thing of beauty every month of the year with gorgeous red and orange autumn colours too.
+At 10 years old and 4-5m, our tree has now really got going and looks absolutely fabulous, particularly when the winter sun shines through the exfoliating bark.
+Indeed we have now planted a little copse of 5 together on the edge of our Woodland Quarry Garden for really serious impact!

 ACER japonicum 'Aconitifolium'